-Next is the IPC standard.
-Class 3 is the highest IPC standard.
-Here the electronic assembly is built considering all of the IPC criteria.
-This includes laminate selection, plating thickness, material qualifications, manufacturing processes, and inspection.
+- IPC standard: Class 3 is the highest IPC standard.
+Mil grade PCBs should be designed and manufactured based on the standards applicable to class 3 PCBs.
+These standards include laminate selection, plating thickness, material qualifications, manufacturing processes, and inspection.

 For best mil-grade board results stick to the following parameters:

-- Dielectric thickness between two planes: 3.5 mil minimum
+- The dielectric thickness between two planes: 3.5 mil minimum

 - Annular ring for inner layer: 6 to 7 mil minimum